Giant Eagle recalls bread over milk allergen

-WASHINGTON Giant Eagle Inc [GIAEG.UL] is recalling some of its Irish Soda Bread because it contains an undeclared milk allergen, the U.S. Food and Drug Administration said on Thursday.
+WASHINGTON, March 12 Giant Eagle Inc is recalling some of its Irish Soda Bread because it contains an undeclared milk allergen, the U.S. Food and Drug Administration said on Thursday.

 One customer has reportedly fallen ill after eating the bread, the FDA said in a statement.
 The Pittsburgh company is recalling Irish Soda Bread baked and sold inside Giant Eagle supermarkets between Feb.
 24 and March 11.